Ircama/osm-carto-tutorials/pages/32_tilemill-ubuntu.md

 npm install
 ```

+In case the installation fails, this is possibly due to some incompatibility with npm/Node.js; to fix this, try downgrading the Node.js version.

 ## Test TileMill

 To perform a preliminary test of the application, see [Start TileMill](#start-tilemill): a simple run without *openstreetmap-carto* will work; then you need to go back to this point to proceed with the installation of *openstreetmap-carto* and PostGIS, including data load.